Gabe-LS/onedrive-shared-downloader/README.md

 ## Step 4 — Download

-First, get your OneDrive link: open the shared OneDrive folder in your browser and copy the full URL from the address bar — it should look something like:
+First, get your OneDrive link.
+Use the original shared link you received — it should look something like:

 ```
 https://1drv.ms/f/c/abc123/...